FrancoRamirezz/API-Intro/README.md

-# Api workshop with OpenAI and FastApI
+# Api workshop with OpenAI, Langchain FastApI
 An introduction to the world of APIs and how the Python library Fast API is used to build effective and efficient APIS
 ## Table of Contents 🤖
 - [Introduction API basics](#Introduction)